 \begin{parrafo} Suppose $\G$ is defined on a smooth scheme $V$ of dimension $n$, and assume that $\mathrm{ord}_{\xi }(\mathcal{G})=1$ for some closed point $\xi \in \Sing (\G)$.
-Then, there are two possibilities: \begin{itemize} \item[(i)] Either the point $\xi$ is contained in some codimension-one component $Y$ of $\Sing (\G)$; in such case it can be shown that $Y$ is smooth, and the blow up at $Y$ induces a resolution of $\G$, locally at $\xi$ (\cite[Lemma 13.2]{Br_V}); \item[(ii)] Otherwhise, it can be proven that, locally, in an \'etale neighborhood of $\xi$, there is a smooth projection from $V$ to some smooth $(n-1)$-dimensional scheme $Z$, together with a new Rees algebra ${\mathcal R}$ on $Z$ such that a resolution of ${\mathcal R}$ induces a resolution of $\G$ and vice versa, at least if the characteristic is zero.
-This is what we call an {\em elimination algebra of $\G$} and details on its construction will be given in the next section. \end{itemize} Case (ii) indicates that resolution of Rees algebras can be addressed by induction on the dimension when the characteristic is zero; this is the key point of resolution and motivates the notion of elimination algebras that will be addressed in the next section.
-Observe that the Rees algebra in (\ref{G_Representa}) from Example \ref{PresFinita} has order equal to one at each point of its singular locus.
+Then, there are two possibilities: \begin{itemize} \item[(i)] Either the point $\xi$ is contained in some codimension-one component $Y$ of $\Sing (\G)$; in such case it can be proven that $Y$ is smooth, and the blow up at $Y$ induces a resolution of $\G$, locally at $\xi$ (\cite[Lemma 13.2]{Br_V}); \item[(ii)] Otherwise, it can be shown that, locally, in an \'etale neighborhood of $\xi$, there is a smooth projection from $V$ to some smooth $(n-1)$-dimensional scheme $Z$, together with a new Rees algebra ${\mathcal R}$ on $Z$ such that a resolution of ${\mathcal R}$ induces a resolution of $\G$ and vice versa, at least if the characteristic is zero.
+This is what we call an {\em elimination algebra of $\G$} and details on its construction will be given in the next section. \end{itemize}

+Case (ii) indicates that resolution of Rees algebras can be addressed by induction on the dimension when the characteristic is zero.

-It is worthwhile mentioning that if the maximum order at the points of $\Sing(\G)$ is larger than one, then one can attach a new Rees algebra $\H$ to the closed points of maximum order, $\underline{\text{max}} \ord (\G)$, so that $\Sing (\H)=\underline{\text{max}} \ord (\G)$, and so that the equality is preserved by $\H$-local sequences.
+It is worthwhile mentioning that if the maximum order at the points of $\Sing(\G)$ is larger than one, then one can attach a new Rees algebra $\H$ to the closed points of maximum order, $\underline{\text{Max}} \ord (\G)$, so that $\Sing (\H)=\underline{\text{Max}} \ord (\G)$, and so that the equality is preserved by $\H$-local sequences.
 Thus $\H$ is unique up to weak equivalence.
 This new Rees algebra $\H$ is constructed so that its maximum order equal to one, and the arguments in (i) and (ii) can be applied to it. \end{parrafo}